Worship, Liturgy and Preaching TRS4082

 - School: School of Critical Studies

 - Typically Offered: Either Semester 1 or Semester 2

 - Available to Visiting Students: Yes

 - Available to Erasmus Students: Yes

-This course offers students a placement-based introduction to the processes involved in planning and producing worship resources including sermons, liturgies and rituals.
+This practice oriented course is designed for students who have previously studied theology/doctrine and biblical studies at level 1 or 2.
+It offers a reflective introduction to the processes involved in planning, producing and participating in worship practices including sermons, liturgies and rituals.

 TRS2008 Worship & Liturgy 2